IPNEWPAY/doc-acq/docs/self-hosted/administration.md

 ### Delete a namespace

-Delete namespace to a local running instance of ShellHub.
+Delete namespace to a local running instance of Newpay Docs.

 **Usage**: `./bin/cli namespace delete <namespace>`

 ### Add a member to the namespace

-Add a user to a specific namespace in a locally running instance of ShellHub.
+Add a user to a specific namespace in a locally running instance of Newpay Docs.

 **Usage**: `./bin/cli namespace member add <username> <namespace> <role>`